qMaxXen/xEyeSee/README.md

   - Y = Y offset (pixels)
   - Your resolution gets saved to `~/.config/xEyeSee/info.json`.
 - Automatically displays the eye measuring projector when Minecraft is resized to eye zoom.
+- Customizable framerate at which the frame is displayed.
 - **Customizable overlay:** simply replace the included `overlay.png` with your own image overlay. (must be named `overlay.png`)

 ### Miscellaneous